 184.108.40.206.3 - The repository shall have procedures in place to evaluate when changes are needed to current hardware.

-SP staff collaborate with personnel from the University of Toronto Libraries' Information Technology Services (ITS) department to evaluate hardware alternatives.
+SP staff collaborate with personnel from the University of Toronto Libraries' Information Technology Services (ITS) department to evaluate hardware alternatives and the timing of hardware replacements or upgrades.
 Evaluations vary in formality according to the circumstances.
 The most extensive assessments take place whenever large components, such as the repository's servers or storage array network, require replacement.
 When necessary, systems administrators at SP and ITS consult vendors for additional information and advice.
 Staff evaluate potential changes for their effect on the integrity and understandability of information, the speed and interoperability of the system, and the accessibility and usability of content.
-Staff also take the cost of hardware into account.
+Staff also take the cost of hardware and future maintenance into account.

 Digital Preservation Policy Librarian